-Celebrate St. Patrick’s Day with this delicious, moist and fudgy chocolate Guinness cake with a toasted cloud frosting!
+Celebrate St. Patrick's Day with this delicious and always moist chocolate Guinness cake, topped with toasted meringue frosting.

 I personally think that all occasions should be celebrated with chocolate cake.
 Don't you?
 And of course, when it comes to St. Patrick's Day, a chocolate Guinness cake is in order.